Best Affordable Places to Live in California in 2025

 Photo credit: iStock/MattGush

 A suburb of Fresno, Clovis is a Central Valley town that offers some of the most affordable California living.
 Families looking for a home in California will appreciate its highly ranked public schools.
-And did we mention it’s one of the most affordable places to live in California?
+The area is within a 90-minute drive of three national parks, and boasts 300 days of sunshine a year.

 3. Elk Grove